Syncano/website/pages/blog/2014-06-11-every-backend-developer-should-focus-on-these-3-things/index.md

 path: '/blog/every-backend-developer-should-focus-on-these-3-things/'
 layout: post
 title: Every Backend Developer Should Focus on These 3 Things
+description: "To stay relevant in the 'I want it now' era, there are three things every backend developer should be focusing on to stay ahead.
+Read on to learn more..."
 date: 2014-06-11 11:21:29
 author: mariusz
 categories: ['Backend as a Service', 'Real-Time Sync']